pnwmatt/election-data/USA/OR/2024/README.md

 All counties and sourced from https://secure.sos.state.or.us/orestar/gotoLocalMeasSearch.do on Saturday, Sept 7 2024 9:55pm PT.

+I manually edited the name of Measure 23-74 to allow for the removal of the quotes, as though even this is TSV, it's hard to render sometimes?
+Idk github.

 ### Candidates

 Candidates were based on filings that weren't disqualified at the time I pulled them in, around 10:15pm the same day.